Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 - Imagination is the instantiation of an image in the mind
 - Symbols and glyphs are ambiguous images conjured by others
 - We ask why, seeking explanations from those who created them
-- This may be the birth of propaganda
+- This may be the birth of word propaganda a neutral term originating with the meandi "to spread" or "to propagate".

 - Memes are catalysts